 - A retrospective review of CVS practice lab submissions from both general and referral practice: D’Août C, Taylor SS, Gelendi S, Atkinson C, Defauw P. Bacteriuria in Cystocentesis Samples from Cats in the United Kingdom: Prevalence, Bacterial Isolates, and Antimicrobial Susceptibilities.
 Animals.
 2022 Dec 1;12(23):3384.

 - A collaborative multicentre retrospective study: Brincin C, Payne DJ, Grierson J, Wood P, Robinson WP, Giustino VS, O’Sullivan J, Pilati F, Karydas S, Keeley B, Bright S. The value of routine radiographic follow up in the postoperative management of canine medial patellar luxation.
 Veterinary Surgery.
 2023 Apr;52(3):379-87.

-If you are interested in a residency programme with us, sign up to CVS job alerts.
-Our current (2021/22) resident’s starting salary is £41,200 in year one, rising to £43,775 in year two, and £46,350 in year three.
-You can also check our current vacancies or contact one of our Specialist hospitals directly.
+Residency training positions are highly sought after and therefore we advise talking to us early if you are thinking about this career path.
+If you are interested in a residency with us, please do email us at email@example.com and sign up to CVS job alerts.
+You can also check current vacancies or contact one of our specialist hospitals directly.